thuy-econsys/rails_app/README.md

 # CanCan

+At the moment, anybody can go to the Dashboard page and change a user's approval status and/or delete a user.
+The next step is to implement some _authorization_ solutions so that only Administrators can update a user's approval status as well as delete a user.

 TODO after establishing an Administrator, setup **CanCan** to authorize specific pages users can access or actions they can perform.

 # DB